martinclason/Molecular-Dynamics-Project/docs/how_to_run.rst

 Running the software without installing it as a package
 -------------------------------------------------------
-If you for some reason want to run the code without having to install it as a package with ``pip`` you can do the following this.
-Make sure you're in the project directory and run it as a python module with the following command:
+If you for some reason want to run the code without having to install it as a package with ``pip`` you can do the following.
+Make sure you're in the project directory, that all dependencies are installed and run it as a python module with the following command:
 ::

   $ python -m ale